pyenv/pyenv/README.md

         $ make install

     The [ruby-build](https://github.com/sstephenson/ruby-build)
-    project simplifies this process to a single command:
+    provides an `rbenv install` command that simplifies the process of installing new Ruby versions to:

         $ rbenv install 1.9.2-p290